chennachaos/high-performance-matlab/_episodes/05-MATLAB Parallel Computing Toolbox.md

   effort, though.
 Remember, there are no free lunches).

 #### MATLAB Parallel Computing Toolbox terminology
-Throughout this course, we will using several terms related to the MATLAB Parallel Computing Toolbox.
 Some important terms in MATLAB Parallel Computing Toolbox that we use and learn in this course are:

 :-----------------|:-----------------------------------------
 * **Cluster**     | The (remote) high-performance computing machine.
 * **Client**      | The head MATLAB session; it creates workers, distributes work and gathers results.
-* **Worker**      | A single computing unit, typically a CPU core on HPC machines.
+* **Worker**      | A single computing unit, typically a CPU core.
 * **Interactive** | The mode of working using the desktop environment (GUI).
 * **Batch-style** | The mode of working using scripts, without the GUI.
 * **parpool**     | Short for parallel pool.
 Refers to a group of workers.
 A parallel pool can be either local or remote.